home-page

 Residential Services

 Residential Services provides support to fifty individuals in several different living situations to accommodate their needs.
 There are currently 11 community training homes (CTHII), and each has four individuals living as a family unit with 24-hour staff support.
 In these homes, individuals learn everyday skills, such as cooking, cleaning, and independent living.
 Many have jobs during the day, and community involvement is encouraged.
-The supervised living program (SLP) allows five additional people to live in their own home with occasional staff support and training.
+The supervised living program (SLP) allows six additional people to live in their own home with occasional staff support and training.
 One additional person lives in a foster care type situation (CTHI) in a private home in the community with staff support and training.

 Learn More